An ally for authors

 THE STATE OF PUBLISHING

-Publishing in the Amazon Era is a brand-driven arena where over 3 million new titles vie yearly for the declining reading attention of book buyers, where distribution and discovery is dominated by Amazon, and the curator-publishers contend with a dynamic, technology-charged industry.
+Publishing in the Amazon Era is a brand-driven arena where over 3 million new titles vie yearly for the rapidly declining reading attention of book buyers, where distribution and discovery is dominated by Amazon, and the curator-publishers contend with a dynamic, technology-charged industry.

 WHat was is no more

 As VP publicity at Scribner (Simon and Schuster’s flagship imprint), looking after authors like Angela’s Ashes author Frank McCourt and then MSNBC gossip columnist and The Glass Castle author, Jeannette Walls, Suzanne Balaban began integrating her own in-house publicity team with these external teams.
-After she worked with Dr. Mark Hyman and his team to launch New York Times Best Seller Ultrametabolism, the functional medicine pioneer andphysician to the Clintons” went on to build a functional medicine product and services empire — and write ten more New York Times Best Sellers.
+After she worked with Dr. Mark Hyman and his team to launch New York Times Best Seller Ultrametabolism, the functional medicine pioneer and “physician to the Clintons” went on to build a functional medicine product and services empire — and write ten more New York Times Best Sellers.
 Today, authors and publishers use external publicity teams all the time and, for better or worse, publishing has become focused almost entirely around author brands.

 The legacy approach to publishing books still lingers as an image in the minds of many authors.
 This, despite the centrality of their brand to the publisher’s acquisition equation, the reduction in advances, and the disappearance of the 6-12 months of book marketing publishers previously provided.
 They can be forgiven.
-As publishing icon and book marketing genius, Esther Margolis observed about the roll back of the publisher’s book marketing efforts: “that never used to be the case.”
+As publishing icon and book marketing genius, Esther Margolis observed about the slashing of the publisher’s book marketing efforts: “that never used to be the case.”

 Painting on a Large canvas